 Please check travel options at the Transport for London Journey Planner.

 When & Where

 Mark Rowland, Footprints of London

 Want to know more?
-Then please check out my website and reviews of my walks on the Footprints of London tripadvisor page here.
+Then please check put my website, also there are reviews of some of my walks on the Footprints of London tripadvisor page here.

 IMPORTANT: Attendance on any walk can only be guaranteed through pre-booking.
 If you cannot pre-book here but wish to attend, you are welcome to do so, but you must please give me prior notice of your intention to attend (the quickest way is via my contact form on my website which comes to me directly, please remember to provide a phone number) and I will confirm arrangements by return.

 Please only make the journey to a meeting point if you have received a confirmation from me.